AdobeDocs/commerce-learn.en/help/app-builder/introduction-to-app-builder.md

 ---
 title: Out-of-process extensibility for Adobe Commerce
-description: Learn about Adobe App Builder and why it is an important aspect of out-of-process extensibility
+description: Learn about Adobe App Builder and why it is an important aspect of out-of-process extensibility.
 landing-page-description: Learn what is app builder and how it can help with Adobe Commerce development strategies.
 kt: 11433
 doc-type: tutorial